If you are a new writer or author, never trust grammar checkers 100% to correct your writing.

 There will always be contextual spelling mistakes, run-on sentences, and misused words.

-The only way to find these mistakes is to sit down with your text, get out your red pen, and use your eyes to do the checking.
+The only way to find these mistakes is to sit down with your text, get out your red pen, and use your eyes to check.

 The top 10 errors that will often slip through